-The ratio of spawning biomass during a period of harvest to that which might accumulate in the absence of fishing is useful for assessing the status of a stock.
-This ratio, termed the spawning biomass ratio (SBR), is described by Maunder and Watters (2001).
-The equation defining the SBR is where S_t is the spawning biomass at any time (t) during a period of exploitation, and $S{F=0}$ is the spawning biomass that would be present if there were no fishing for a long period (i.e. the equilibrium spawning biomass if F = 0).
+The spawning biomass ratio, SBR, defined in Section 3.1.2, is useful for assessing the status of a stock.
+The equation defining the SBR is where S_t is the spawning biomass at any time (t) during a period of exploitation, and $S{F=0}$ is the spawning biomass that would be present if there were no fishing for a long period (i.e. the equilibrium spawning biomass if F=0).
 The SBR has a lower bound of 0.
 If the SBR is 0, or slightly greater than that, the population has been severely depleted and is probably overexploited.
 If the SBR is 1, or slightly less than that, the fishery has probably not reduced the spawning stock.
 If the SBR is greater than 1, it is possible that the stock has entered a regime of increased production.

-$$\text{SBR}t = \frac{S_t}{S{F=0}}$$
+$$SBR_t = \frac{S_t}{S{E-0}}$$